 Recent & Upcoming ICMES Events

-ICMES will hold its first Annual Ibrahim Abu-Rabi’ Commemorative Lecture on Wednesday, May 7, 4:30 PM at the International Law Institute, 1055 Thomas Jefferson St. NW, Suite 100, Washington, D.C.
-The lecture will be delivered by Dr. Carl W. Ernst, the W. R. Kenan Distinguished Professor of Religious Studies, and Co-Director of the Carolina Center for the Study of the Middle East and Muslim Civilizations, at the University of North Carolina.
-He is the author of several books on Islam, including The Shambhala Guide to Sufism and Following Muhammad (which has been translated into Arabic, Persian, Turkish, German, and Korean.)
+ICMES held its first Annual Ibrahim Abu-Rabi’ Commemorative Lecture on Wednesday, May 7, 4:30 PM at the International Law Institute, 1055 Thomas Jefferson St. NW, Suite 100, Washington, D.C.
+The lecture was delivered by Dr. Carl W. Ernst, the W. R. Kenan Distinguished Professor of Religious Studies, and Co-Director of the Carolina Center for the Study of the Middle East and Muslim Civilizations, at the University of North Carolina.
+Dr. Ernst is the author of several books on Islam, including The Shambhala Guide to Sufism and Following Muhammad (which has been translated into Arabic, Persian, Turkish, German, and Korean.)

 On October 22, 2013, ICMES and the Hartford Seminary in Hartford, Connecticut hosted a comparative discussion about historico-political understandings within Judaism and Islam.
 Presenters were ICMES Secretary Issam Michael Saliba, legal expert on Islamic law and the laws of Middle Eastern and North African countries at the Law Library of Congress, and Rabbi Shlomo Yaffe, Scholar-in-Residence, Chabad House at Harvard University.
 Umar Moghul, attorney, Hartford Seminary Trustee, and Lecturer in Law at the University of Connecticut Law School, moderated the proceedings. [see flyer]